Igalia/phpreport/docs/user/overview.rst

   holiday entity can only be related with one city, so if the same date is a holiday in different cities there must be two entities with the same date but different relations.

+* A user can be associated with any number of extra hours compensation entities.

 Data model for project cost management
 ======================================